 Dates for Application, Approval, and Completion

-Applications are due at 4 p.m. on Tuesday, November 27, 2012 in the Psychology office (HVR 110) on the Newberg campus, or by campus mail from Portland campus (attention: Jim Foster, Box #6127).
-A faculty committee will review the applications(guidelines for partial evaluation) and notify students of the decisions on or before Friday, December 21,2012.
-Projects are to be completed by November 1,2013 with reports due in December and while the student is enrolled at George Fox University.
+Applications are due at 4 p.m. on Tuesday, December 3, 2013 in the Psychology office (HVR 110) on the Newberg campus, or received by campus mail from Portland campus (attention: Jim Foster, Box #6127).
+A faculty committee will review the applications(guidelines for partial evaluation) and notify students of the decisions on or before Friday, December 20,2013.
+Projects are to be completed by November 1,2014 with reports due in December and while the student is enrolled at George Fox University.

 Contents of the Application

 - Cover Sheet(pdf) - Fill out and submit the cover sheet, with the other materials attached Body of the Application - (total length, about 3 to 4 pages not including references)

 - Issue or problem to be researched

 - Thesis statement or hypothesis

 - Summary of existing research on the topic, citing some of the literature

 - Research methods, including procedures, instruments, and participants if appropriate

 - Benefits of the research, for the researcher and for the discipline